 In the immune system, antibodies are produced by B cells.
 But, there are actually many ways that antibodies can be produced for research purposes, some of which take advantage of natural immune system production and many more engineered methods.
 Each type of antibody and production strategy has advantages and disadvantages compared to each other.

 These antibodies are derived from animals, such as rabbits or goats; the animals are injected with the antigen that you want the antibody to recognize.
 This triggers an immune response within the animal, and its B cells will churn out antibodies against the injected protein.
 Several weeks later, blood from the animal is drawn and the antibodies are extracted.
 These antibodies recognize a variety of epitopes on the target protein, so they are referred to as polyclonal.
 Polyclonal antibodies have the advantage of more robustly recognizing the target protein because the antibodies will recognize multiple epitopes on the protein.
 However, each animal will make antibodies against different protein epitopes and so variability between lots is a big concern.
+You can find more details about polyclonal antibodies on our Antibodies 101: Polyclonal Antibodies blog post.

 On the other hand, monoclonal antibodies are a homogenous population of antibodies that all recognize the same epitope of the target protein.
 Most commonly these antibodies are produced from hybridomas.
 Hybridomas are formed by fusing B cells that have been extracted from animals injected with protein antigen to myeloma cells.
 The hybridomas are then subcloned by limiting dilution, which produces an immortalized, clonal population of cells that produce a single variant of antibody.
 Monoclonal antibodies are less likely to cross-react with other, similar proteins due to recognizing a single epitope of the target protein.
 However, small mutations in the DNA of the hybridoma can occur, known as genetic drift, meaning that over time, the antibody you expect it to produce is not necessarily what you are getting.
+Learn more about monoclonal antibodies here.

 Similar to monoclonal antibodies, recombinant antibodies are a homogeneous population.
 However, unlike monoclonal antibodies, which come from naturally-occurring immunoglobulin genes, recombinant antibodies are plasmid-based.
 Their sequences can be optimized for specificity and sensitivity, for example by changing certain amino acids to improve its stability.
 Additionally, the choice of vector can impact the expression level of an antibody (Ayyar et al., 2017).